kavindukalinga/Product-Detection-in-Densely-Packed-Scenes/README.md

 Comparison of related benchmarks. #Img.: number of images. #Obj./img.: average items per image. #Cls.: number of object classes (more implies a harder detection problem due to greater appearance variations). #Cls./img.: average classes per image. dense: objects are typically densely packed.
 Idnt: images contain multiple identical objects or hard to separate object sub-regions.
 BB: bounding box labels are available.

+## Challenge Info
+This challenge includes a single track, where participants are invited to develop and train their methods using the data in the SKU-110K dataset and be tested on a yet to be released test set.

+All the data in the SKU-110K dataset may be used for training, including the validation and test sets.
+Methods will be evaluated on a new test set that will be released The test set will be published without annotations.
+Detection results will be evaluated using the evaluation code.

 ## Overview : RetailVision - CVPR 2020
 <div align="center">
 <B> Revolutionizing the World of Retail </B>